Dropshipping Romania: The Ultimate Guide to Starting a Business

 Current Monthly Costs:

-• Basic Plan: ~$39 USD/month.
-This is sufficient for 90% of new businesses.
+• Basic Plan: $39 USD/month on monthly billing (or $29 USD/month when billed yearly).
+This is sufficient for around 90% of new businesses.

 Typically, new users can snag a “$1 for the first 3 months” promotion, which is an excellent way to test your concept with minimal risk.